MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 compilers to pass to ``-c``.
 If you don't supply a compiler, you will get the default one for that machine (usually Intel).
-Typically, you will want the default MPI flavor that compass has defined for each compiler, so you should not need to specify which MPI version to use but you may do so with ``-i`` if you need to.
+Typically, you will want the default MPI flavor that compass has defined for each compiler, so you should not need to specify which MPI version to use but you may do so with ``--mpi`` if you need to.

 If you are on a login node, the script should automatically recognize what machine you are on.
 You can supply the machine name with ``-m <machine>`` if you run into trouble with the automatic recognition (e.g. if you're setting up the environment on a compute node, which is not recommended).

+If you are working with MALI, you should specify ``--with_albany``.
+This will ensure that the Albany and Trilinos libraries are included among those built with system compilers and MPI libraries, a requirement for many MAlI test cases.
+Currently, only Albany is only supported with ``gnu`` compilers.

+It is safe to add the ``--with_albany`` flag for MPAS-Ocean but it is not recommended unless a user wants to be able to run both models with the same conda/spack environment.
+The main downside is simply that unneeded libraries will be linked in to MPAS-Ocean.

 Unknown machines
 ~~~~~~~~~~~~~~~~